Red, theory; black, fact

-The CCE-structural-gene realization of the if-then rule of AI appears to have three realizations in neuroscience.
-These are as follows: a single neuron (dendrites, sensors; axon, effectors) the basal ganglia (striatum, sensors; globus pallidus, effectors) and the corticothalamic system (postRolandic cortex, sensors; preRolandic cortex, effectors).
+The cis control element-structural-gene realization of the if-then rule described in the previous post appears to have three realizations in neuroscience.
+These are: a single neuron (dendrites, sensors; axon, effectors) the basal ganglia (striatum, sensors; globus pallidus, effectors) and the corticothalamic system (post-Rolandic cortex, sensors; pre-Rolandic cortex, effectors).

 Taking the last system first, the specific association of a pattern recognizer to an output to form a rule of conduct would be implemented by white-matter axons running forward in the brain.
-Remember that the brain's sensory parts lie at the back, and its motor, or output, parts lie at the front.
+The brain's sensory parts lie at the back, and its motor, or output, parts lie at the front.

 The association of one rule to the next within a block of instructions would be by the white-matter axons running front-to-back in the brain.
 Since the brain has no clock, unlike a computer, the instructions must all be of the if-then type even in a highly automatic block, so each rule fires when it sees evidence that the purpose of the previous rule was accomplished.
 This leads to a pleasing uniformity, where all instructions have the same form.

-This also illustrates how a slow knowledge base can be morphed into something surprisingly close to a fast algorithm, by keeping track of the conditional firing probabilities of the rules, and rearranging the rules in their physical storage medium so that high conditional probabilities correspond to small distances, and vice-versa.
+This also illustrates how a slow knowledge base can be morphed into a fast algorithm by keeping track of the conditional firing probabilities of the rules, and rearranging the rules in their physical storage medium so that high conditional probabilities correspond to small distances, and vice-versa.

 The low-to-medium conditional firing probabilities would characterize if-then rules that act as jump instructions between blocks, and the basal ganglia appear to have the connections necessary to implement these.